 3.1 Incidence and prevalence of heart failure in restrictive cardiomyopathy

 RCM is defined by the presence of restrictive physiology in patients with normal or reduced diastolic volumes of one or both ventricles, and normal or reduced systolic volumes [103].
 Ventricular wall thickness is usually normal; however, in infiltrative or storage diseases aetiologies of RCM, there is a variable degree of ventricular wall thickening [176].
 The aetiology of RCM is heterogeneous, including idiopathic, hereditary and acquired cases of noninfiltrative and infiltrative myocardial disorders, storage diseases and endomyocardial disorders (Figure 7).
+Importantly, the clinical phenotype of cardiomyopathy due to specific aetiologies may demonstrate and overlap between HCM and RCM (e.g. in Anderson-Fabry, Pompe and Danon diseases), or a transformation from a RCM to DCM due to progressive nature of the underlying disorder (e.g. hemochromatosis/iron overload, amyloidosis).
 The prevalence of RCM is currently unknown, but it is the least frequent amongst the cardiomyopathies [103, 177].

 The principal clinical manifestation of RCM is HFpEF, with signs and symptoms of right, left or biventricular HF.
 HFrEF may present at the late stage of the disease, and is more prevalent in cardiac amyloidosis and iron overload/haemochromatosis [178, 179].
 These aetiologies need to be considered in differential diagnosis between RCM and DCM (Figure 1).
 In addition, RCM is characterized by a greater risk of thromboembolism, conduction abnormalities, arrhythmia and SCD [180].